juankisuelamartin/PANTYSMELREP/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulneraility head to one of the contributors and we will try to fix it ASAP.
+To report a vulnerability head to one of the contributors and we will try to fix it as fast as posible.